rz4/MinoTauro/README.md

       (.step optimizer))))
 ```

-HyTorch works alongside PyTorch abstractions and allows for a more functional style of
+HyTorch works alongside PyTorch abstractions allowing for a more functional style of
-programming computational graphs, and adds macro programming through threading functions to define more
+programming computational graphs.
+It also adds macro programming primitives through threading functions to define more
 complex models.
 In the above example, we show the use of the macro `defmodule` which takes the
 arguments and defines a PyTorch `Module` object.
 The `components` used by the module during forward
 propagation are defined in the argument list.
 The first expression following the argument list